The rates of growth in an acylindrically hyperbolic group: The set of growth of subgroups

 \proof The proof is identical to Proposition \ref{1.2}.
-In the beginning of the argument, for each $g$, we need one hyperbolic isometry $g\in H_n$ on $X$ to start with, but that is a part of the definition of $\Theta_X(G)$.
+As in the beginning of the argument (Section \ref{section.separator}), for each $n$, we pick one hyperbolic isometry $g\in S_n^M$ on $X$ that is $D$-WPD to start with.
+This is possible since $H_n=\<S_n\>$ contains a such hyperbolic element by the definition of $\Theta_X(G)$.
 The rest is same, and we omit it.

+We continue the proof of the theorem.
 As in the proof of Theorem \ref{main.proof}, Proposition \ref{6.3} proves that there is no strictly decreasing sequence of rates of growth, $\{e(H_n,S_n)\}$, since a strictly decreasing sequence can not approach its upper bound, a contradiction.
 Hence, $\Theta_X(G)$ is well-ordered.
+The theorem is proved.